Total & Permanent Disability

 3. Stroke:

-A common TPD claim strokes can cause the permanent inability of you to use your arms, legs or lose your ability to speak and communicate.
+Strokes can cause the permanent inability of you to use your arms, legs or lose your ability to speak and communicate.
 This can result in you unable to complete many of the activities of daily living which then render you totally and permanently disabled.

 4. Loss of senses:

 A common TPD claim can be the loss of senses such as your ability to see or hear.
-Whether as the result of a stroke, cancer, or an accident like a workplace incident or car accident, your loss of vision or hearing can mean you are no longer able to work or live independently
+Whether as the result of a stroke, cancer, or an accident like a workplace incident or car accident, your loss of vision or hearing can mean you are no longer able to work or live independently.

 5. Loss of a limb: